 Gene Lockhart delivers a standout performance as Czaka, the man who pretends to be one thing and who is actually another.

 My favourite scenes are the following.
 Masha and her father saying goodbye in the cell.
 The people in the cinema rebelling against the Nazi soldier.
 The hostages reading and memorising a poem about resisting.
 Masha cradling the beaten old woman in the torture cell, in silhouette we then see a Gestapo officer walk into the cell carrying a whip, we don’t need to see more to know what is about to happen to these two women.
+Flowers being laid on a mass grave following a mass shooting.
 The betrayed resistance members giving their betrayer a piece of their mind.
 The lipstick mark scene and the fight that follows on from that.
 Svoboda and Masha acting out a conversation for the Gestapo bug hidden in the apartment.
 Svoboda deliberately spilling red wine to cover up a bloodstain.

 This is a cracking film.
 I think it is one that really does deserve to be much better known by classic film fans today.
 I’d say that this is one of Lang’s best films.
 He manages to capture the best and worst of humanity in this film, and he creates a dark and gloomy atmosphere that stays in the mind long after the film is over.
 This one is also very remarkable given the fact that it was made so soon after the real events, it is also very frank for the time in its depiction of the violence and horror of the Nazi regime.